FuzionDragon/archdots/README.md

 ### Kanata

-To apply my Kanata bindings, make sure it is enabled as a systemd service.
+To apply my Kanata bindings, make sure it is enabled as a systemd service, **[discussion to how found here](https://github.com/jtroo/kanata/discussions/130)**.

 If you wish to have it be globally available copy the config file from .config to /etc/kanata/config.kbd